Move forward through therapy.

 • Chest pain, hyperventilation, increased heart rate

-Imagine living a life without constantly overthinking and feeling on edge.
+• Imagine living a life without constantly overthinking and feeling on edge.
 Engaging in psychotherapy can help uncover, explore and cope with what triggers and feeds your anxiety.
 With guidance and support, we can help you learn to accept and manage your anxiety, experience more productivity in work and life, while deepening relationships with friends and family.

-Life Transitions & Stress
+Life Transitions and Stress

-We all go through periods of adjustment, significant changes, and times of transition.
+• We all go through periods of adjustment, significant changes, and times of transition.
 While these times can be exciting, they can also be fraught with anxiety, fear, a loss of sense of self, and ambivalence.

 • Career change